vygr/ChrysaLisp/docs/CONDITIONALS.md

 ## and

 For the `(and ...)` the forms will be evaluated one by one and will exit if that clause proves to be false.
-Therefore you can use it to execute a body of code only if all the preceding test clauses prove to be true !
+Therefore you can use it to execute a form only if all the preceding test clauses prove to be true !

 ```vdu
 (and (= (get-long msg (const ev_msg_type)) (const ev_type_mouse))